-- If a student misses (or is late for) a required component of the course for a valid excuse or absence, they must contact the instructor in writing within 24 hours to discuss applicable options to submit and/or make-up for that component. - Alternate arrangements for missed in-person assessments with a valid excuse will be made on a case-by-case basis at the discretion of the Instructor and upon review of the student's class participation and attendance record. - For example, students who have missed an in-person assessment (e.g., oral presentation) as a result of an excused absence may be asked-if applicable to the assessment-to submit a self-recorded video (via Zoom's auto-record feature) in lieu of an in-person engagement. - For assessments submitted online (e.g., D2L), late assignments with a valid excuse may be considered for grading without penalty at the discretion of the Instructor and upon review of the student's class participation and attendance record.
-Otherwise, the course's standard grade penalties (indicated below) will apply. - For assessments submitted online (e.g., D2L), all late assignments without a valid excuse will lose a letter grade (e.g., A- to B-) every 24 hours after the submission date/time.
-Late assignments submitted more than four days late constitute an automatic zero (0). - Missed in-person assessments (e.g., oral presentation, exam, etc.) as a result of an unexcused absence will receive an automatic zero (0).
+• If a student misses (or is late for) a required component of the course for a valid excuse or absence, they must contact the instructor in writing within 24 hours to discuss applicable options to submit and/or make-up for that component.

+- Alternate arrangements for missed in-person assessments with a valid excuse will be made on a case-by-case basis at the discretion of the Instructor and upon review of the student's class participation and attendance record. - For example, students who have missed an in-person assessment (e.g., oral presentation) as a result of an excused absence may be asked-if applicable to the assessment-to submit a self-recorded video (via Zoom's auto-record feature) in lieu of an in-person engagement. - For assessments submitted online (e.g., D2L), late assignments with a valid excuse may be considered for grading without penalty at the instructor's discretion and upon review of the student's class participation and attendance record.
+Otherwise, the course's standard grade penalties (indicated below) will apply. - For assessments submitted online (e.g., D2L), all late assignments without a valid excuse will lose 5% every 24 hours after the submission date/time.
+Late assignments submitted more than seven days late will constitute an automatic zero (0). - Missed in-person assessments (e.g., oral presentation, exam, etc.) as a result of an unexcused absence will receive an automatic zero (0).